andrewjamesford/andrewford-co-nz-11ty/content/articles/teaching-software-development-with-ai/index.md

   - innovation
   - machine learning
   - environmental sustainability
+description: >-
-description: This educational innovation plan focuses on leveraging technology to enhance remote education practices by implementing AI tools to assist learners in their learning journey.
+  This educational innovation plan focuses on leveraging technology to enhance remote education practices by implementing AI tools to assist learners in their learning journey.
-ogimage: "vscode-copilot.png"
+ogimage: vscode-copilot.png
+audioSrc: /audio/posts/teaching-software-development-with-ai.mp3
+audioDuration: "13:18"
+audioGeneratedAt: "2026-07-13"
+audioVoice: Andrew
+audioDisclosure: AI narrated using Andrew's voice
 ---

 How do you innovate in education when the school you teach at is already a remote school underpinned by technology and couldn't operate without it?
 Every class meeting is online, with the likes of [Zoom](https://zoom.us) or [Google Meet](https://meet.google.com).
 Communication between staff and students is via [Slack](https://slack.com) instant messaging.
 Course exercises, projects and learning materials are all delivered via our web-based LMS (Learner Management System) [iQualify](https://www.iqualify.com) (in the form of videos, tutorials, exercises and quizzes).